How to bind a logout page to the Connect2id server

 Sample logout page

-Connect2id provides a sample logout page which you can use as starting point to create your own branded page.
+Connect2id provides a sample logout page which you can use as a starting point to create your own OpenID provider logout page.

 In order to process logout requests, the page must be able to access the logout session API exposed by the Connect2id server.
 Access to this API is secured by means of the token configured above.
 Make sure the token is stored in the web app settings for the logout page, or in some other secure location.